stuart-gill/JS-Webpack-Galactic-Age-Calculator/README.md

 - Install Node.js
 - Download or clone this repository
 - Navigate to the project folder in the command line
 - From the command line: Enter _npm install_  then _npm run start_ after install has completed.
 This will spin up a chrome browser.
+- Enter your information in the form and click submit.
-You can view your results if you click "inspect" and check the console.
+- You can view your results by right clicking, choosing "inspect", and checking the console.
 - To run tests, enter _npm test_ in the command line.

 ### Technologies Used